this is a collection of off-topic material.

 People laugh in a room somewhere.

 I listen for the ticking of the wall-clock; give it another look.
-Its numbers stay willfully cryptic.
-The clock’s hands are either stuck or deranged.
+Its numbers stay cryptic.
+The clock’s hands are either stuck or untethered.

-I sent my old therapist an email informing her that I had cancer.
-I didn’t add, “SEE!
-MY DEPRESSION WAS RIGHT!” but only because I thought it was implied.
+I sent my old therapist an email informing her that I had cancer, and that it had spread into my lymphatic system.
+I didn’t add, “See, my depression was right!” but only because I thought it was implied.
 I feel like I won an old argument.

-I did get around to telling my parents, finally.
+I didn’t tell my parents for probably too long.
+I didn’t know how to tell them.
+They would call and I would talk about weird birds I had seen or my discomfort with new shoes or whatever.
+Eventually, I got around to it.
 They said the normal sort of things people say in these situations.
 I nodded, in the way people do.
 Context-appropriate nodding is a skill in my skill set.
 It gets me through a lot of meaningless social encounters…which, I now know, includes telling your parents that you have cancer.

 Every day I sit around for about ten minutes and try to figure out whether or not I’m depressed.
 I don’t seem to be.
-Mostly I’m sort of numbed out and averse to leaving the house.
+I could be, mostly I’m sort of numbed out and averse to leaving the house.
 That’s pretty normal for me, though.
-Maybe it’s fine.
+It’s probably fine.

 Because of the mellowness of the cancer and the fact that radiation will likely wipe out the remaining stuff, I may be through this by the end of the year.
-That means that I am lucky and I am obligated, by The Universal Law of Pointlessness, to feel grateful.
-I’m not one of those people who believe all things happen for a reason.
-I tend to think the opposite.
+That means that I am lucky and I am obligated, by cosmic laws, to feel grateful.
+I am not one of those people who believe all things happen for a reason.
 But, when you believe the way I do, it means you have to feel grateful any time you survive the unreasonable.

 My thoughts are doing well enough, anyway.
 My emotions have been more erratic.
+Numbly erratic, it doesn’t have to make sense.
 I can’t seem to have a stable set of feelings about anything.
 I’m blank for the worst stuff and then emotional when I normally wouldn’t be.
 Surgery day: upbeat, trying to make nurses laugh.
-Then, other days, crying at the grocery store because…you know, soup or cereal box cartoons or, hey, there’s an eggplant.
-Feelings just pinballing around, without purpose or antecedent.
+Then, other days, emotional at the grocery store because cereal boxes are going by or hey there’s a bag of flour, everything is random, fuck it, feelings just pinballing around, without purpose or antecedent.

 I know that no one comes to this blog for medical updates.
 I apologize for that.
 As mentioned, I’ll start the month of radiation soon and then there will be follow up CT scans and blood work to see if any cancer remains in my system.
 That should be that, and then I can get back to posts on other topics that also seem painfully off-topic.